elastic/elasticsearch-river-wikipedia/README.md

 The Wikipedia River plugin allows index wikipedia.

 In order to install the plugin, simply run: `bin/plugin -install elasticsearch/elasticsearch-river-wikipedia/1.2.0`.
+Don't forget to restart the elastic search service - otherwise you will receive errors when trying to create index.

 <table>
 	<thead>